pgstef/pgstef.github.io/_posts/2019-04-17-one_rpm_to_rule_them_all.md

 # [](#updates)Updates

-This change also has an impact on previous installations.
+This change also has an impact on existing installations.

-On, for example, a previous v11 installation:
+On, for example, an existing v11 installation:

 ```bash
 # cat /etc/yum.repos.d/pgdg-11-centos.repo |grep "\["